 - June 27 Our Lady of Perpetual Help

 - July 16 Our Lady of Mt.
 Carmel

 - September 8 Birth of the Blessed Virgin Mary

 - October 7 Our Lady of the Rosary

 - December 12 Our Lady of Guadalupe

-B. PREPARE yourself for the day of enrollment by daily Mass if possible, the Rosary, spiritual reading; and receive the Sacrament of Reconciliation on or shortly before the day of your enrollment.
+B. PREPARE for your consecration and enrollment by spiritual reading, the Rosary and the reception of the Sacrament of Reconciliation on or shortly before the day of your enrollment.

 D. FINALLY, ask Our Lady and St. Maximilian to show you how you can best serve the Lord from this moment on.